” width=”640″ height=”410″ />

-> The highest rated answer relating to planning was that formal planning processes are in place (4.1/5.0).
+>The highest rated answer relating to planning is that there are formal planning processes in place (4.1/5.0)

-> Conversely, the lowest rated answer was about whether formal processes are in place for developing requirement documentation— business, functional, technical (3.7/5.0).
+>Conversely, the lowest rated answer was whether there are formal processes for developing requirement documentation- business, functional, technical (3.7/5.0)

-Little research has been conducted into whether industrial plants have processes in place to support planning, project management and change management.
-At the same time, there is a significant body of research that is not industry-specific and that indicates the criticality of effective planning to the success of projects.
-Over 90% of companies use standardized project management practices.
+However, there is a significant body of research that is not industry specific that indicates the criticality of effective planning on the success of projects.
+Over ninety percent of companies use standardized project management practices.
 However, only 20% are highly effective at change enablement.

-- Forty-two percent of organizations do not fully understand the value of project management.
+- 42% of organizations do not fully understand the value of project management.

 - Those companies with mature “Value Delivery Capabilities” are more likely to achieve greater project performance.
-Sixty-four percent of “High Maturity” companies completed projects on time.
-This is compared to 36% for “Low Maturity” companies.
+64% of “High Maturity” companies completed projects on time.
+This compares with 36% for “Low Maturity” companies.

 - Only 12% of companies with High Maturity Capabilities reported project failure.
 The percentage failure for the Low Maturity Capabilities category is 21%.